Non simple blow ups for the Nirenberg problem on half spheres: Variational framework and preliminaries

 \section{Variational framework and preliminaries}

-In this section we set up the general framework and introduce some notation.\\ First of all let us recall the variational structure of the boundary value problem $(\mathcal{P}_{\e})$.
-Indeed its solutions are in one to one correspondence with the positive critical points of the functional
+In this section we set up the general framework and introduce some notation.\\ We start by recalling the variational framework of the boundary value problem $(\mathcal{P}_{\e})$.
+Namely we recall that solutions of $(\mathcal{P}_{\e})$ are in one to one correspondence with the positive critical points of the functional

 For convenience matter, we perform a stereographic projection to reduce our problem to $\R^n_+$.
 Let $\mathcal{D}^{1,2}(\R^n_+)$ denote the completion of $C^\infty_c (\overline{\R^n_+})$ with respect to Dirichlet norm.
 The stereographic projection $\pi _a$ through a point $a \in \partial \mathbb{S}^n_+$ induces an isometry $\i : H^1(\mathbb{S}^n_+) \to \mathcal{D}^{1,2}(\R^n_+) $ according to the following formula